CDCgov/phdi/phdi/transport/README.md

 # The Transport Package

 This package contains general data transport functions.
-Currently, this module contains a function to simplify performing an HTTP request with retry logic, which is available from either `phdi.transport` or `phdi.transport.http`.
+Currently, this module contains a function to perform an HTTP request with retry logic, which is available in the `phdi.transport.http` module.